exercism/julia/concepts/higher-order-functions/about.md

 However, this is inefficient at best, and scales very badly as the collection gets larger.

 It is _strongly_ recommended to use the combined [`mapreduce()`][mapreduce] function instead.
-It can use a much more performant algorithm which interleaves the map/reduce operations.
+It can implement a much more performant algorithm which interleaves the map/reduce operations.

 The first argument is the function to map with, the second argument is the reduce operator.